Halloween is on Sunday October 31, 2021

 A great punch for a Halloween party!

 The most important aspect of Halloween is to have fun.
-Dressing up in a crazy outfit, going to a haunted house with friends, or staying home and answering the doorbell for trick or treaters will all result in an enjoyable October 31st.
+Dressing up in a crazy outfit, going to a haunted house with friends, or staying home and answering the doorbell for trick or treat is the way to enjoy Halloween.
+Jack-o-lanterns and houses decorated with spider webs/skeletons are all things to see around the 31st of October each year.🍭

-Halloween is one of the few American holidays which are not inherently family-related.
-Unlike Christmas, Thanksgiving, Easter, Father’s Day, and Mother’s Day, Halloween is celebrated in the United States with parties among friends.
-Some of the telltale signs that it is going to be Halloween soon are jack-o-lanterns, costumed people trick or treating, and houses decorated with spider webs, skeletons, and other such adornments.
+Halloween is one of the few American holidays which is not fully focused on family.
+Unlike Christmas, Thanksgiving, Easter, Father’s Day, and Mother’s Day, Halloween is celebrated with parties and friends.